jordymeow/meow-gallery/readme.txt

 * Lightbox: The choice of the lightbox is yours, so this gallery does not come with one.
 However, we made the [Meow Lightbox](https://wordpress.org/plugins/meow-lightbox/).
 It follows the same principles.
 * Lightroom: It fully works with [Photo Engine](https://wordpress.org/plugins/wplr-sync/), its Media Organizer, and its attributes.
 If you wish to use to control it with Lightroom, this is also easy!
-* External links: If you want to create links from your images to external URLs, we recommend you the [Gallery Custom Links](https://wordpress.org/plugins/gallery-custom-links/) plugin.
+* External Links: If you want to create links from your images to external URLs, we recommend you the [Gallery Custom Links](https://wordpress.org/plugins/gallery-custom-links/) plugin.
 * Audio: You can also add sound, music or any kind of audio to an image.
 To do this, you can use [Audio Story Images](https://wordpress.org/plugins/audio-story-images/).

 This plugin is SEO-friendly, so for example, the list of images will be added in your sitemap (Yoast SEO does this).